yoyz/picoloop/README.md

  - the 16 steps ;
  - the menu which is above the 16 steps ;

-On the 16 box, there is a moving cursor which display the current played step. and another cursor which display the current selected step.
+On the 16 boxes, there is a moving cursor which displays the current played step.
+And another cursor which displays the current selected step.
-There is a text menu, which allow you to select channel and edit parameter.
+There is a text menu, which allows you to select channel and edit parameter.
 All notes in the sequencer can be edited simultaneously.

 ### The menu mode ###

-The menu mode change the selected textual menu at the bottom of the screen.
+The menu mode changes the selected textual menu at the bottom of the screen.
-This allow you to choose what kind of parameter you want to change, for example, the NOTE, the OSC, the Filter In menu mode, when you press left/right, it change the textual menu in the bottom of the screen
+This allows you to choose what kind of parameter you want to change, for example, the NOTE, the OSC, the Filter...
+In menu mode, when you press left/right, it changes the textual menu in the bottom of the screen

     </>             move backward/forward in the menu
     ^/v             select the track from 0 to track 3 B               do nothing
-    A + </>/^/v,    edit all step at once
+    A + </>/^/v,    edit all steps at once
     A               enter the edit mode
-    L               go to the next     16 step on the same track R               go to the previous 16 step on the same track SELECT          call menu2 or menu1 ( it cycle between the two menu )
+    L               go to the next     16 steps on the same track R               go to the previous 16 steps on the same track SELECT          call menu2 or menu1 ( it cycle between the two menu )

 ### The edit mode ###

-The edit mode change the curent step on the 16 step display.
+The edit mode changes the current step on the 16 steps display.
-In edit mode, when you press left/right, it change the current step in the sequencer.
+In edit mode, when you press left/right, it changes the current step in the sequencer.

     </>             select next step